-Strategy Tasks Performance Measures Timeframe Task Leader Current Status relevant enforcement campaigns both at The number of campaigns conducted that include a motorcycle component Completed D. DeSiato S. Vanbeber C. Kane Motorcyclists included in campaigns, such as DUI checkpoints and Law Enforcement Challenge.
+Strategy Tasks Performance Measures Timeframe Task Leader Current Status Strategy 3: Incorporate a motorcycle enforcement component into relevant education and enforcement campaigns.
+3A: Include a motorcycle component in all relevant enforcement campaigns both at the state and local levels.
+The number of campaigns conducted that include a motorcycle component Completed D. DeSiato S. Vanbeber C. Kane Motorcyclists included in campaigns, such as DUI checkpoints and Law Enforcement Challenge.
 The checklist created by D. DeSiato is being distributed statewide.
 DWI Detection Cues have been distributed to LELs.
 All 22 trauma centers are working with EMS on the prom promise events.
 Always looking to update/create new training videos.
 53% of agencies that participated in the LE Challenge are showing they are doing motorcycle training.
-Revised next LE guide to include mopeds/gopeds/scooters/etc. The number of enforcement activities held at known problem locations Completed D. DeSiato M. Welch S. Vanbeber C. Kane Encouraging LE to conduct checkpoints earlier and in areas with high motorcycle traffic.
+Revised next LE guide to include mopeds/gopeds/scooters/etc. 3B.
+Conduct high visibility enforcement through sobriety checkpoints and saturation patrols in locations where motorcycle fatalities and injuries are prevalent The number of enforcement activities held at known problem locations Completed D. DeSiato M. Welch S. Vanbeber C. Kane Encouraging LE to conduct checkpoints earlier and in areas with high motorcycle traffic.
 Motorcycle info has been added to FLEC, MUC and DUI Challenge to encourage agencies to include motorcycles in their campaigns.